patrickchugh/terravision/README.md

 ```

 ## Annotating generated diagrams
 No automatically generated diagram is going to have all the detail you need, at best it will get you 80-90% of the way there.
 To add custom annotations such as a main diagram title, additional labels on arrows or additional resources created outside your Terraform, include an `architecture.yml` file in the source code folder and it will be automatically loaded.
-Alternatively, specify a path to the annotations file as parameter to terravision.
+Alternatively, specify a path to the annotations file as a parameter to terravision.

 ``` bash
 terravision --source https://github.com/your-repo/terraform-examples.git --annotate /Users/me/MyDocuments/annotations.yml